This information is updated as needed.

 Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.

-In order to assert the right to data portability, the data subject may at any time contact any employee of the Brückner Group GmbH.
+In order to assert the right to data portability, the data subject may at any time contact any employee of the Brückner Group SE.

 g) Right to object